Life Extension Magazine®

 Vitamin K2, also known as menaquinones, has long been known to be essential for bone health.8

-Vitamin K2 plays a crucial role in activating proteins that help keep calcium within the bones, and out of blood vessels where it can cause vascular problems.7,8,10
+Vitamin K2 plays a crucial role in activating proteins that help keep calcium within the bones, and out of blood vessels where it can cause problems.7,8,10

-A large proportion of individuals suffer from vitamin K2 insufficiency, especially among the people consuming a western diet8 and the elderly.8,11,12
+A large proportion of individuals suffer from vitamin K2 insufficiency, especially among the people consuming a western diet,8 and the elderly.8,11,12

 Studies over the past several years show that higher vitamin K2 intake is associated with decreased risk for atherosclerosis.2,4-6,8,13